 Two videos that have gone public show what happened next.
 A city surveillance camera captured this footage of the incident:

 And a passerby posted this video to social media.
-We have shortened it by a few seconds to minimize the woman’s nudity.
+We have shortened it by a few seconds to avoid the woman’s partial nudity.

 As the squad car reversed, it dragged the officer into another vehicle and he struck his head.
 Murphy said it was “a miracle” that the cop survived.